annatinoco4-rct/venus_fly_trap_model/README.md

 ## The origin

 A few weeks ago I got a new plant.
-I named her Lambda.

-Not because I planned to model her — but because she felt like a rate.
-Something that happens at a certain frequency, unpredictably, in continuous time.

-Then I started watching her.
-And I noticed I never saw her close.
+I started watching her, and I noticed I never saw her close.

 That question — *why does it never close when I'm watching?* — turned into a probability question: how rare is a closure, really?
 What would I need to observe to see one?

+The math came first.
+The name came after.
+I named her Lambda because she felt like a rate — something that happens at a certain frequency, unpredictably, in continuous time.

 And that turned into this.